My name is Paul Hobcraft.

 I hope I can share some of this passion with you here on this site as I search for the DNA make-up of innovation.

-What I do is to deliberately set out to help grow the body of knowledge on innovation.
+What I do is to deliberately set out to help grow and extend the body of knowledge on innovation.
 Having this 100% focus I do believe does provide the necessary additional intensity of focus needed for innovation success that someone who specialises in it can only provide.

 Recently I set up a dedicated site for exploring the components of our ‘fitness’ make-up for innovation, outlining my working towards an approach that can model what is dynamic and not that improves innovation performance..
 This dedicated site can be found at www.innovationfitnessdynamics.com